hhassen/serverless-resize-image/README.md

 ## CI/CD
-All the steps, even the Terraform infrastructre, were automated using *Github Actions* to implement CI/CD best practices.
+All the steps, even the Terraform infrastructure, were automated using *Github Actions* to implement CI/CD best practices.
-No actions is needed from the developers apart from pushing their code to the Github repo.
+No action is needed from the developers apart from pushing their code to the Github repo.

 We have 2 different jobs to deploy the infrastructure and the application : a **terraform job** and a **build and deploy job**.